 The next day, as an olive branch to my Asian friends who value collective action, I agreed to go to a water sports venue.
 I thought riding a banana boat sounded stupid, but as an apology for the grouchiness the day before, I pushed aside my scepticism and hopped aboard the buoyant yellow cylindrical raft.

 “Stupid.
 Stupid.
 Stupid,” ran through my mind, as my companions laughed in delight and daringly threw their hands in the air.
 The sea breeze started to shake away my doubts, and I was even smiling when we were all jerked off the raft into the water.

 Unfortunately, the rider behind me tumbled on top of me, his head colliding with my shoulder… which let out an audible pop sound, despite my ears being filled with ocean water.
 My shoulder had dislocated!

 A trip to the foreign hospital, which charges much more than the local hospital that only locals can attend, had me arguing with the personnel about which scans were needed, as they tried to convince me that multiple others would be beneficial.
 (Good thing I studied anatomy in university.)
 And I left with my arm in a sling and muscle relaxants that made me shudderingly violently ill for a day and wretched for a few more.

-Love to read travelers blogs and what they get up to, check out this piece on all the unusual foods eaten by travelers on their journeys.
+Love to read travellers blogs and what they get up to, check out this piece on all the unusual foods eaten by travellers on their journeys.